 - Mali’s National Public Health Research Institute (INPS)

 - Malian Association for Biosafety and Biosecurity

-- West African Network of Biomedical Analysis Laboratories (RESAOLAB)
+- West African Network of clinical laboratories (RESAOLAB)

 - CDC (U.S. Centers for Disease Control and Prevention) via Catholic Relief Services, an NGO